Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems

-Condition~\eqref{eq:samples_condition} can be used to determine a sufficient number~$N_s$ of closed-loop experiments to ensure that~\eqref{eq:probability} holds with a probability of at least $1-\delta$.
-In turn, equation~\eqref{eq:probability} states that, when selecting a specific controller $\kappa_i$, $i\in \mathbb{I}_1^M$, and a performance indicator $\phi^{\ell}$, $\ell \in \mathbb{I}_1^K$, if we take a new realization $w\sim\mathcal{W}$,

-holds with probability larger than $1-\epsilon$.
-That is, in a new experiment using the controller~$\kappa_i$, the probability of obtaining a performance (as measured by~$\phi^{\ell}$) worse or equal to the $r$-th worst among the $N_s$ validation experiments is at most $\epsilon$, with confidence at least~$1-\delta$.
-Note that the parameter~$r$ is selected so as to adjust the conservativeness of the probabilistic bounds, at the expense of requiring a larger number of experiments (as visible from~\eqref{eq:samples_condition}).
+Condition~\eqref{eq:samples_condition} can be used to determine a sufficient number~$N_s$ of closed-loop experiments such that the double probability level defined in Proposition~\ref{proposition} holds.
+The outer level is the confidence that the probability bound~\eqref{eq:probability} is valid.
+This is lower bounded by $1-\delta$ and accounts for the risk that the $N_s$ samples might not be representative of~$\mathcal{W}$.
+The inner level~\eqref{eq:probability} is the probability of obtaining a performance (as measured by~$\phi^{\ell}$) worse or equal to the $r$-th worst among the $N_s$ validation experiments (i.e., $\phi_{i}^{\ell,[r]}$), which is at most $\epsilon$.
+In other words, $N_s$ selected as in~\eqref{eq:samples_condition} ensures that for given controller $\kappa_i$, $i\in \mathbb{I}_1^M$, and performance indicator $\phi^{\ell}$, $\ell \in \mathbb{I}_1^K$, when taking a new realization $w\sim\mathcal{W}$, the probability of obtaining a performance better than the empirical threshold~$\phi_{i}^{\ell,[r]}$ holds with probability larger than $1-\epsilon$, with confidence at least~$1-\delta$.
+It is also worth noting that~$\epsilon$ and~$\delta$ are independent design parameters, although they both affect the minimum $N_s$ satisfying~\eqref{eq:samples_condition}.
+In practice, since~$M$, $K$ and~$\delta$ have small effect on the minimum~$N_s$ satisfying~\eqref{eq:samples_condition}, the value of~$\delta$ can be set to provide a very high confidence bound.
+Finally, note that the parameter~$r$ is selected so as to adjust the conservativeness of the probabilistic bounds, at the expense of requiring a larger number of experiments (as visible from~\eqref{eq:samples_condition}).

-\begin{remark} Considering multiple performance indicators $(K\geq2)$ leads to a greater number of closed-loop experiments.
-Nontheless, $K$ always appears inside logarithmic terms in~\eqref{eq:samples_condition}, meaning that $N_s$ does not grow significantly in practice. \end{remark}

 \begin{remark} When one of the $M$ controllers is selected after applying Proposition~\ref{proposition} for $K\geq2$, the probability that a new $w\sim\mathcal{W}$ results in a better performance than the $r$-th worst case out of the $N_s$ experiments is guaranteed (with confidence at least $1-\delta$) to be at least $1-\epsilon$ for each performance indicator individually.
 However, no guarantee is provided that, for a given $w\sim\mathcal{W}$, all $K$ performance indicators will simultaneously be better than their respective $r$-th worst cases.
 Nevertheless, when $\epsilon$ is small, simultaneous satisfaction is often observed empirically. \end{remark}